dstackai/dstack/docs/use-cases.md

 # Use cases

-`dstack` lets you run any scripts in your cloud account from the command line.
+`dstack` is a lightweight command-line utility that lets you run ML workflows in the cloud, while keeping them highly reproducible.
-You don't have to worry about provisioning compute resources, setting up the environment, or managing data.

-The utility is easy to use with Git, Python scripts, and your IDE.
-`dstack` is a lightweight alternative to the MLOps platforms, such as AWS SageMaker, KubeFlow, etc.

-## Training models
+## Provisioning infrastructure

-If your training script needs GPUs, you can specify their required number and type (via `.dstack/workflows.yaml`), and run it via `dstack run`.
+If your script (that processes data, trains a model, or runs a web application) needs resources that you don't have locally (e.g. more GPU), or if you want to run multiple scripts in parallel, you can specify required resources via `.dstack/workflows.yaml`, and then run your scripts via `dstack run`.

-`dstack` will automatically
-create a machine in your cloud account with required resources and run your script.
+`dstack` will automatically create machines in the configured cloud account with required resources, and run your scripts.

-If your script produces data (e.g. checkpoints), you can mark the corresponding output folders as artifacts (via `.dstack/workflows.yaml`). `dstack` will automatically save them in your storage, so you can use them later (e.g. from other scripts).
+## Utilizing spot instances

-If you want to reduce costs, you can explicitly tell `dstack` (via `.dstack/workflows.yaml`) to use spot instances.
+If you want to reduce costs, you can explicitly tell `dstack` (via `.dstack/workflows.yaml`) to use interruptible instances (also known as spot instances).

-## Processing data
+## Managing environment

-If your script processes large data, you can specify the amount of memory to use (via `.dstack/workflows.yaml`), and run it via `dstack run`. `dstack` will automatically create a machine in your cloud account with required resources and run your script.
+When you run scripts via `dstack run`, `dstack` automatically prepares the environment.
+This includes setting up the right version of CUDA, Conda, and Python.

-If your script produces data, you can mark those folders as artifacts (via `.dstack/workflows.yaml`). `dstack` will automatically save them in your storage, so you can use them later (e.g. from other scripts).
+If your script prepares Conda environment (that you'd like to reuse from other scripts), you can use `conda env create --prefix` to create it, and mark the corresponding folder as an artifact (via `.dstack/workflows.yaml`) so you can use it later (e.g. from other scripts).

-If you want to reduce costs, you can explicitly tell `dstack` (via `.dstack/workflows.yaml`) to use spot instances.

-## Managing data
+## Managing & versioning data

 If your script produces data, you can mark the corresponding output folders as artifacts (via `.dstack/workflows.yaml`). `dstack` will automatically save them in your storage, so you can use them later (e.g. from other scripts).

-If you have local data, you can upload it to your storage (via `dstack tags add`) and refer to it from your scripts.

-## Managing environments

-When you run your script via `dstack run`, `dstack` automatically prepares the environment.
-This includes setting up the right version of CUDA, Conda, and Python.

-If your script prepares Conda environment (that you'd like to reuse from other scripts), you can use `conda env create --prefix` to create it, and mark the corresponding folder as an artifact (via `.dstack/workflows.yaml`).

-`dstack` will automatically save it in your storage, so you can use it later (e.g. from other scripts).

-## Dev environments
+## Creating dev environments

 If you want to quickly create a dev environment such as VS Code or JupyterLab with required resources (such as GPU or memory), you can specify the requirements (via `.dstack/workflows.yaml`)